palantir/terraform-provider-palantir-foundry/docs/resources/project_markings.md

 ### Optional

-- `project_markings` (Set of String) List of the IDs of the markings of this project.
+- `project_markings` (Set of String) List of the IDs of the Markings directly applied to this Project.